firihy96/octane-task/README.md

 # Order Management Dashboard

 ## 📌 Overview
 The **Order Management Dashboard** is a web application designed to display and manage order data fetched from APIs.
-It provides an interactive table with features like pagination, filtering, status updates, and bulk actions.
+It provides an interactive table with features like pagination, status updates, and bulk actions.
 The app also includes a dark mode toggle and a user-friendly interface for seamless navigation.

 ## 🚀 Features

+### 🔹 Live Demo
+- [Live Demo](https://octane-task.vercel.app/): Check out the deployed version of the app on Vercel.

 ### 🔹 Header
 - **Tab Navigation:** Switch between two tables (Order Overview & User Management).